 Either English Language or English Literature at Grade 4 or above is required by most colleges and universities, regardless of which subject or vocation you choose.
+We also offer A Level English Language and Literature in Farmor's Sixth Form.

-GCSE English literature
+GCSE English Literature